MMorrison26/Online_News_Project/README.md

 ### Description of the data source:

-David identified an excellent source from the UCI Machine Learning Repository.
+David identified an excellent source from the UCI Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity.
 This is one of their 422 available data sets.
 It's from 2015 and has about 40,000 rows of data, which will be ideal for training and test sets.
+58 of the 61 columns can be used as possible predictive topics, 2 are non-predictive, and 1 column is the goal field of # of shares.

 ### Questions we hope to answer:

 * What components contribute towards a popular online news article?
 * Is there an ideal article length that attracts readers?
 * How often does a positive rating translate to sharing the article?
-* Length of words, are the more simply stated articles more shareable?
+* Are the more simply stated articles more shareable?
-* Is it when it is published?
+* Is popularity based on when it was published?
-* Is it the title length?
-* Is it the words in the content?
-* Is it the positive or negative words in the article?
+* Are positive or negative words predictive in popularity?
-* Looking at keywords.
-Are they tagging it accurately?
 * Do images or videos predict whether it is shared more?
-* Looking at polarity in the text?
-Are they polarizing articles meant to be provocative?
+* Are the polarizing articles meant to be provocative and spark more interest?
-* Data channel: Are certain data channels more popular for sharing than others?
+* Are certain data channels more popular for sharing than others?
-* Do images or videos in the article effect whether it is shared?

 ### Description of communication protcols:

 We are using our Slack project channel, our GitHub repository, and Zoom as necessary - sometimes with all 5 of us and sometimes grouped by our role for the week.

 ### Database Integration:
 Looking to load the dataset into PGAdmin.
+See preliminary relational database below that we'll be organizing.

 ## Machine Learning ideas:
-Regression Model
-Trying to predict which ones will be the most shared and most popular?
-Determining if certain words or phrases tend to be shared more often?
-Do the more polarizing articles get shared more?
-Does positive sentiment or negative sentiment make it more shareable?
+We will be using a K Means Clustering Model to see which dependent variables affect the popularity and shareability of an article.
+Below is a brief outline of some of the steps we will be taking in our Machine Learning Model:

-#### list out the values
+#### List out the Values
 list1 = []
 for i,j in enumereate(online_news_df.columns.tolist()): <br>
 	list1.append(i) <br>
 	print

-#### Create dataframe1 of heatmap
+#### Create Dataframe1 of Heatmap
 ax = sns.heatmap(list1, linewidth=0.5) <br>
 plt.show() <br>

-#### Pick the columns with the values that are within treshold high
+#### Pick the Columns with the Values that are within Threshold High
 for i, j in enumerate(online_news_df): <br>

 	df1 = online_new_df.iloc[i,i]>1
-#### Pick the columns with the values that are within treshold mid
+#### Pick the columns with the values that are within Threshold Mid
 	df2 = online_new_df.iloc[i,1]>0.5
-#### Pick the columsn with the values that are within treshold low
+#### Pick the columsn with the values that are within Threshold Low
 	df3 = online_new_df.iloc[i,1]>0.1

-#### Then perform normalization of the data

-#### linear relationship beteween the testable set vs training set.
+#### Perform Normalization & Find Linear Relationship between Training and Test Set

 ### Visualization:
-Looking to create visualizations on Tableau.
+We will be creating visualizations on Tableau:
-Bar chart with the days of the week that the articles were published.
+* Bar chart with the days of the week that the articles were published

-Scatter plot comparing number of words in the titles (or content) compared to the amount of shares.
+* Scatter plot comparing number of words in the titles (or content) compared to the amount of shares

-Scatter plot mapping amount of negative words and amount of positive words and if it correlates to the share amount.
+* Scatter plot mapping amount of negative words and amount of positive words and if it correlates to the share amount

-A bar chart showing which data channels have the highest amount of shares.
+* Bar chart showing which data channels have the highest amount of shares